dark64/powersoftau/README.md

 ### 2. Reduce powers

 Perpetual Powers of Tau supports circuits of up to `2^28` (260+ million) constraints.
-To avoid long computations, we can reduce the parameters to the power of our choice.
+We can reduce the parameters to the power of our choice.
 In this example, we will reduce the power to `21` (up to 2M constraints).

 ```bash
 $ cargo run --release --bin reduce_powers challenge_0075 challenge_reduced 28 21 256